tapopadma/myai/README.md

 - Suggesting useful activities, fun places & productive tips based on the past user activity logs around visited places, health diagnosis reports, documented recurring symptoms.
 - Monitoring processes running in the PC & recommending useful tools to be installed for better safeguarding & optimising system resources.

-The entire eco-system is to be within the scope of user's device to achieve 100% user privacy.
+The eco-system is to be within the scope of user's device to achieve 100% user privacy.